 When it comes to encryption and data security, SharePoint enjoys an edge over OneDrive since it possesses high-end security features that allow an additional layer of user control and access permissions to the user base.
 Though both OneDrive and SharePoint are well-equipped with encryption features, SharePoint is a more reliable one in this case.

-Both SharePoint and OneDrive are encrypted for permissions across all platforms to and from servers.
+Both SharePoint and OneDrive are encrypted for permission across all platforms to and from servers.

-Data security can be managed by controlling access in both the tools.
-While OneDrive is for individual users where the data gets controlled by the owner itself who single-handedly controls who gets access to what.
+Data security can be managed by controlling access in both tools.
+While OneDrive is for individual users, the data gets controlled by the owner who single-handedly controls who gets access to what.

-In the case of SharePoint, the access points are managed by the administrator and can be shared or revoked from the collaborating teams.
+In the case of SharePoint, the access points are managed by the administrator and can be shared or revoked by the collaborating teams.

-SharePoint is a versatile application that only helps collaborate with your data and user base but also allows you to develop an interactive company website, web apps, and documents.
+SharePoint is a versatile application that helps collaborate with your data and user base and allows you to develop an interactive company website, web apps, and documents.
 The Content Management System tools allow you to upload and share documents enterprise-wide and let your user base (employees) access them for internal use.

 However, with OneDrive, you cannot publish your content over the web.
 You can only share them or make them discoverable to your team members.